umbraco/UmbracoDocs/15/umbraco-cms/reference/umbraco-flavored-markdown.md

 ### Available UFM components

-As of Umbraco 15.0.0, the following UFM components are available to use.
+The following UFM components are available to use.

 - Label Value
 - Localize